crowdlingo/course/src/speaking/social-network.md

 ## Vocabulary

 <vocab-list>
+- undeniable
+  - not possible to deny
+- learning
+  - the cognitive process of acquiring skill or knowledge
-- outgoing
+- addicted
-  - leaving a place or a position
+  - compulsively or physiologically dependent on something habit-forming
 - especially
   - to a distinctly greater extent or degree than is common
-- sometimes
-  - on certain occasions or in certain cases but not always
-- travelling
-  - the act of going from one place to another
-- undeniable
-  - not possible to deny

 <!-- blank -->